Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 A manufacturer produces generic products or services.
 The marketer (you) buys the products and rebrands them to make them yours.
 Then, the customer buys directly from you.

-New Amazon sellers often find it easier to use white label products since it makes it easier to focus efforts on marketing rather than product research.
+New Amazon merchants often find it easier to use white label products since it makes it easier to focus efforts on marketing rather than product research.
 Popular white labeling options include:

 - Water bottles